soulfind-dev/soulfind/README.md

 ## Configuration

 Soulfind stores all its configuration in a SQLite database.
-When starting, it will look for the file `soulfind.db`, and create it with the following tables if it doesn't exist:
+On startup, Soulfind will look for the file `soulfind.db` by default, unless provided a different path with the `--database` flag.

- - users
- - admins
- - config

-Only the `config` table is filled with some default values:
+The default config values are:

  - port: `2242`
  - max_users: `65535`